jameshibbard/blog/_posts/2012-07-02-using-regular-expressions-in-dreamweaver.md

 Incidentally, a small annoyance is that Dreamweaver's search and replace function does not support using `^` and `$` to match the beginning and end of lines.
 If you want to match this, use `[\r\n]`

-There is an excellent <a href="http://www.adobe.com/devnet/dreamweaver/articles/regular_expressions_pt1.html">article on using regular expressions in Dreamweaver</a> on the Adobe site.
+There is an excellent [article on using regular expressions in Dreamweaver](http://www.adobe.com/devnet/dreamweaver/articles/regular_expressions_pt1.html "Part 1 of a two-part tutorial series on using regular expressions with Dreamweaver") on the Adobe site.